-English is taught through an integrated programme of Speaking and Listening, Reading, Grammar, Punctuation, Spelling and Writing.
+English is taught through an integrated programme of speaking and listening, phonics, reading, vocabulary development, grammar, punctuation, spelling and writing.
+The teaching of these skills are integral aspects of the teaching of every subject.
 The children's abilities in English are developed across the curriculum.
 They are taught to communicate and express themselves clearly and effectively in speech and writing, great emphasis is placed upon the ability to listen and understand.

-A structured approach to help pupils of reception age develop their phonic skills is delivered through the use of the Read Write Inc programme.
+A structured approach to help pupils of reception age develop their phonic skills is delivered through the use of the Read Write Inc programme, this programme is also used in Key Stage 1 and when necessary in lower Key Stage 2.
 Information regarding this scheme is available for parents on the school website.